 What 300-watt solar panels are available?

-Many manufacturers make 300W solar panels.
-Below is a list of 300W solar panels, each listed with their efficiency and the company that produces them.
+Many manufacturers make 300-watt solar panels.
+Below is a list of 300W panels, each listed with their conversion efficiency and the manufacturing company that produces them.
 Some manufacturers make more than one 300W panel model, but only one model per company is listed below.

 List of 300-watt solar panels